microsoft/WhatTheHack/999-SQLModernization/Student/Challenges/Challenge01/Challenge01.md

 ## Success Criteria

-1. Successfully migrate AdventureWorks meeting the above criteria
+1. Successfully migrate AdventureWorks meeting the above criteria; if any objects cannot be fully migrated, be sure to note which objects and suggestions for remediation.
 1. Perform a database assessment of Wide World Importers OLTP (using the WWI Order Insert Solution to simulate load); this assessment should provide enough information to make informed choices on deployment
 1. Successfully migrate Wide World Importers to the specifications above; solution must demonstrate online migration